aws-powertools/powertools-lambda-python/docs/core/metrics.md

 * **Namespace**.
 It's the highest level container that will group multiple metrics from multiple services for a given application, for example `ServerlessEcommerce`.
 * **Dimensions**.
 Metrics metadata in key-value format.
 They help you slice and dice metrics visualization, for example `ColdStart` metric by Payment `service`.
+* **Metric**.
+It's the name of the metric, for example: `SuccessfulBooking` or `UpdatedBooking`.
+* **Unit**.
+It's a value representing the unit of measure for the corresponding metric, for example: `Count` or `Seconds`.
+* **Resolution**.
+It's a value representing the storage resolution for the corresponding metric.
+Metrics can be either Standard or High resolution.
+Read more [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html#high-resolution-metrics).

 <figure>
   <img src="../../media/metrics_terminology.png" />